THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 When Paul left I grabbed our biggest knife and cut off the top of the coconut.
 It’s was a mature coconut, so the water was a little bitter.
 I drank about half of it and then used the knife to give the coconut a few solid thwacks until it cracked open.
 The meat was the perfect ripeness for eating straight from the coconut – it was firm but moist.

 We had this lovely anchorage all to ourselves, so we took advantage and got Phoenix up.

 Just like in Moorea, we followed a path of black and white markers, indicating a PWC channel.
 We found a small boat dock to tie up to and then walked about a kilometer into the town of Faie.
-We were looking for the blue-eyed eels, and had to stop and ask for directions at a little roadside stand around 10:45.
+We were looking for the blue-eyed eels and had to stop and ask for directions at a little roadside stand around 10:45.
 They pointed in the direction we had been walking, so we kept going but they called after us – no, literally right there!

 Paul was an amazing guide.
 He immediately hugged me and gave me a bouquet of three kinds of hibiscus flowers.
-He walked me passed his home and boats to the other side of the motu, where the Pacific Ocean stretched out beyond the sandy beach.
+We walked passed his home and boats to the other side of the motu where the Pacific Ocean stretched out beyond the sandy beach.
 Paul frequently pointed out the stunning views and the warm temperatures with his hand gestures.
-He told me he runs every morning and watches the boats come into the pass so he can run to met them in his outrigger.
+He told me he runs every morning and watches the boats come into the pass so he can run to meet them in his outrigger.

 Based on the houses I would say maybe a dozen people live here.
 Paul showed me the hose where they get their water supply.
 It comes through a submarine pipe to the island, and then a metered hose runs the length of the island to provide fresh water.
-Just north of Paul’s home is a estate that looks more like a vacation home for a foreigner – complete with a kid’s playground and outdoor kitchen.
+Just north of Paul’s home is an estate that looks more like a vacation home for a foreigner – complete with a kid’s playground and outdoor kitchen.
 I think Paul keeps the grounds of the estate.
-He pantomimed someone coming in, looking around, and telling him he did a good job.
+He pantomimed someone coming in, looking around and telling him he did a good job.

 By then we had arrived back to the dinghy.
 Paul picked some more flowers for me – plumerias and another sweet smelling one I don’t know the name of.
-I think he offers me more coconuts, but I told him I still had two.
-As a parting gift, I have Paul some extra gloves we had lying around – perhaps they will be handy in the tough yard work he does.
+I think he offered me more coconuts, but I told him I still had two.
+As a parting gift, I gave Paul some extra gloves we had lying around – perhaps they will be handy in the tough yard work he does.